 GC/LC-MS chromatography

-Chromatography, such as gas chromatography (GC) or liquid chromatography (LC), is a laboratory technique allowing to separate mixtures.
-A sample is dissolved in a fluid (gas or liquid) which travels through a solid system (column, plate, sheet, capillary tube).
-The fluid is often called the mobile phase and the system is termed the stationary phase.
-Since different constituents of the mixture have different affinities for the stationary and the mobile phases, they will move with different apparent velocities.
-This difference in the apparent velocities allows to separate the components.
+Chromatography, such as gas chromatography (GC) or liquid chromatography (LC), is a laboratory technique used to separate mixtures.
+A sample is dissolved in a fluid (gas or liquid) that travels through a solid system (column, plate, sheet, or capillary tube).
+The fluid is often called the mobile phase and the system is called the stationary phase.
+Since different constituents of the mixture have different affinities for the stationary and mobile phases, they move at different apparent velocities.
+This difference in apparent velocities allows the components to be separated.
 First, the mixture is separated and then the components are detected using mass spectrometry.